mitmath/18337/README.md

 ## [Piazza Link](https://piazza.com/mit/spring2026/18337)
 ## [Canvas](https://canvas.mit.edu/courses/18760) will only be used for homework and project (+proposal) submission

+Note for 2026: We have a much higher enrollment than we have had in the past.
+The below will have to be modified if the enrollment remains this high.
+Below is what appeared in the 2023 class.
+We may not be able to get as many computing resources for everyone.
+Math does not usually have the same resources as Course 6, so we may not have as much TA support as we would hope to have.

 <!---
 (## Classes are recorded and will be uploaded on canvas.
 Another great resource is Chris Rackauckas' videos of 2021 spring class.
 See [SciMLBook](https://book.sciml.ai/).
 -->